Agenda

 With 60% of CVCs surviving beyond three years and 25% reaching the “resiliency” phase, the discussion will explore how corporate venturers can design actionable strategies to build enduring and impactful programmes.

-Moderator: Maija Palmer, Editor, GCV
+Moderator: Maija Palmer, Editor, Global Corporate Venturing

 10:15